Frequently Asked Questions

 Your attendance at these programs and functions is mandatory, as they are a key part of the Muscat Scholars Program community building experience,

-You are required to spend weekend nights on campus.
+You are required to spend weekend nights on campus during the in-person summer bridge prior to New Student Orientation.

 Career Preparation and Job Fair